 - What is group riding etiquette?

 Where exactly is the event area?

-The main event area is the new bandshell in Quakertown’s Krupp Park.
-This is at the end of N. 4th Street, just past the James A. Michener branch of the Bucks County Library.
+The main event area is near The Univest Performance Center amphitheater in Quakertown’s Krupp Park (aka The Park at 4th) located on the historic Krupp Foundry site.
+This is at the end of N. 4th Street, just past the Quakertown/James A. Michener branch of the Bucks County Free Library.
 The start and finish lines are in the same area.
 You can’t miss it.